alwinb/html-lexer/README.md

 - **NB** Small changes have been made to the token types:
 - The `endTagPrefix` token has been removed: an `rcdata` or `rawtext` token is emitted instead.
-- The `bogusCharRef` token has been removed: an `ampersand` token is emitted for an ampersand `&` that *does not start a character reference* instead.
+- The `bogusCharRef` token has been removed: an `uncodedAmpersand` token is emitted for an ampersand `&` that *does not start a character reference* instead.
 - Stretches of NUL-characters, whitespace, and individual newlines are now emitted as separate tokens of type `nulls`, `space`, and `newline`, respectively.